Medical Expense Reimbursement

 Expenses Incurred in a Foreign Country

-Medication ordered from another country, such as Canada, and consumed within the US isn't an eligible expense.
+Medication ordered from another country, such as Canada, and consumed within the U.S. isn't an eligible expense.

 Transportation Expenses